SFTtech/openage/doc/reverse_engineering/networking/chat_protocol.md

 3     |00, 7b, 8b, 90
 4     |00, 0c

-I assume the last 3 bytes communicate more control parameters to the game engine.
+The last 3 bytes are assumed to communicate more control parameters to the game engine.

 ### Counter 1 an Counter 2